EBCoP/technique-tuesday-2017-06-27/extra-credit.md

 Extra Credit \#1
 ----------------

+This was the content of the original challenge:

-There are several numeric columns of data.
-These columns were made by sampling a sequence of numbers.
-But I made an error in one file and there is a column of data with a different average in that file than in any other file.
+> There are several numeric columns of data.
+These columns were made by
+> sampling a sequence of numbers.
+But I made an error in one file and
+> there is a column of data with a different average in that file than in
+> any other file.
 Can you figure out which file I made the error in?

     ## I only need to look at integer columns, because I am told the error is in
     ## on of these columns.
 So, I need to figure out which columns are integers and